All Episodes

 But I went there and just, you know, asked people anyway, like, why?

-are you here today and what's fascinating about it all is the rise in Like a few times we were kind of going, we've been out here for so long, nothing's been happening.
+Like a few times we were kind of going, we've been out here for so long, nothing's been happening.

-I know there's this group in Ireland when I went there a couple of months ago and they had been 24 hours camping outside of a a golf resort because they turned that into a migrant accommodation and they camped out 24 hours a day and had done for nearly well over a year and I got to meet them and sit down and talk to them.
+I know there's this group in Ireland when I went there a couple of months ago and they had been 24 hours camping outside of a golf resort because they turned that into a migrant accommodation and they camped out 24 hours a day and had done for nearly over a year.

 We feel like giving up, but we've come so far.

-But it shows that it forces the councils, especially, to be put in a position where they have to look through any legal matter.
+But it shows that it forces the councils especially to be put in a position where they have to look through any legal matter.

-Different protest.
+Different protests.

 Sometimes it works, sometimes it doesn't.